 - Do I really have to do this?

 - Why in the world do I even bother?

 As you can see, these are two very contrasting examples.
 A person with urgency is moving quickly from one task to the next, while the person with no urgency spends most of their time complaining and distracting themselves from the task at hand.

 Use Your Imagination to Create Urgency

 If nothing else is working for you, and you just can’t seem to find that sense of urgency you are after, then try using your imagination to create a sense of urgency.

-Alternatively imagine that you are struggling in last place.
-You’re in a race working through your tasks and projects to achieve your end goal.
+Alternatively, imagine that you are struggling in last place.
+You’re in a race working on your tasks and projects to achieve your end goal.
 However, you’re last.
 The competition is ahead of you and you have absolutely no chance of being victorious if you lag behind.
-You must therefore step up your game and begin progressively catching up one step at a time.
+You must, therefore, step up your game and begin progressively catching up one step at a time.

 Stay Focused on Results and Deadlines

 When it comes to creating a sense of urgency, deadlines are your friend.
 Deadlines will force you to be creative as you find ways to do things far more quickly and efficiently.
 Deadlines will also help you to stay focused on the task at hand without distractions.
 It is therefore absolutely paramount that you create concrete deadlines for all tasks and projects.

 If you don’t reach a particular deadline, then set a new deadline, however, punish yourself in some way for not reaching your first deadline.
 This punishment could be in the form of denying yourself your favorite food, or not listening to your favorite music, etc. No matter what it is, make sure that your brain associates pain as a result of not meeting this deadline.
 And if for instance, the deadline you set wasn’t realistic enough, then set a new deadline that’s more realistic, but still challenging at the same time.